danny00747/tfe-report/src/05_literature_review.md

 ## Overview

 This chapter contains a literature review for the application that was developed.
 The review describes the existing systems that are similar to the car rental management system.
-References are made to source from the internet.

-Furthermore, literature review helps to provide an overview on how the **TOPSIS**[^1] technique was used as a method in multiple criteria decision-making to prioritize the best car possible for users of the applications.
+Furthermore, literature review helps to provide an overview on how the **TOPSIS**[^1] technique was implemented as a method in multiple criteria decision-making to prioritize the best car possible to customers.

 ## Multi-Criteria Decision Making Method